lazypower/dasroot-blog/content/2015-01-19-AutoDNS---A-weekend-hack.md

     export AWS_SECRET_ACCESS_KEY=XXXXX
     autodns /path/to/config -l /path/to/logfile.log

-This will run AutoDNS every hour, and log the output to $HOME/autodns.log - effectively replacing any legacy DynDNS client functionality you may have had on your router.
+This will run AutoDNS every hour (5 minutes past the hour), and log the output to $HOME/autodns.log - effectively replacing any legacy DynDNS client functionality you may have had on your router.
 Note that this only gets run while the machine running AutoDNS is on.

 Happy hacking!